Futtawuh/Rapid-Gcode/README.md

 # Rapid-Gcode
 ## Change feedrate for .gcode files using your retraction settings.

 **99% made by ChatGPT, so if you know Python and want to help make this a better script I'm all ears.
 This is mostly a personal project for a Lowrider 3 CNC running Klipper.
 This is to combat Fusion 360's limited rapid feed for personal use accounts.**

+I've used this myself for a few jobs now and so far it works fine, but i take **NO** responsibility if you crash.

 Download *"RapidGcode-OctoUpload"* folder if you want to use Octo-Upload.
-(The Post-Processor does support this too, but it would upload the "slow travel" version directly from Fusion) or
+(The Post-Processor does support this too, but it would upload the "slow travel" version directly from Fusion)

+or

 Download *"RapidGcode"* folder if you don't want Octo-Upload.

 Both of these folders contain the post-processor used for a klipper based CNC (Credit to https://github.com/cristianku/mpcnc_config)

 1. Download the folder of your choice.